 - The size of the organization and the type of activities, processes, products or services it is engaged in.

-- The need to demonstrate fulfillment of legal and other requirements.
+- The need to demonstrate fulfilment of legal and other requirements.

 - The complexity of the organization’s processes and how they interact.

 - The competence of workers.

 ISO 45001 has moved from prescriptive requirements for specific ‘documents’ and ‘records’ towards the more inclusive term ‘documented information’.
 This allows the organization to customize its occupational health and safety documentation to better reflect its particular circumstances.
 There are now basically two types of documented information; “living” documents that describe how things are done within the OHSMS, and “static” records that reflect results of some activity at a particular point in time.
 Whether in electronic or paper format, the correct and current versions of living documents, be they procedures, work instructions, process maps, plans or programmes, need to be available to those who use them.
 This requires the organization to have a process to create these documents and control their revision.
 Records of results need to be created, reviewed, and retained for a period of time.
 The organization should attempt to keep the complexity of the documented information at the minimum level necessary to ensure contemporaneous effectiveness, efficiency, and simplicity.
 It should be noted that an Occupational Health and Safety Manual is no longer required by ISO 45001, but most organizations are likely to persevere with it as an integral part of their OH&S management system

 When creating and updating documented information, the organization must ensure appropriate: